CapgeminiTechHub/Amazon-web-services-1/TechHub_Skill/README.md

 Asking questions such as:

 - "what are the opening times?"
-- "What are the closing time?"
+- "What are the closing times?"

 as well as others, will prompt Alexa to respond with the opening and closing times.